Adult Opportunities | Teen Opportunities | Internships and school projects

 The Library cannot accommodate Community Service Restitution requirements.
 Please contact the Round Rock Volunteer Center.

-Orientations are held twice a month:
+Orientations are held twice a month (No orientations during September):

 We will briefly discuss the volunteer program, hand out Volunteer Handbooks and the Volunteer Agreement form, take care of basic paperwork, give a brief tour of the library and schedule any training sessions.
 Parents of teen volunteers are welcome to attend orientation.
 Additional orientations may be added during the summer months.
 Please check the library calendar for added dates and times.